-White was in his time was as well respected as his fellow landscape designers Lancelot ‘Capability’ Brown and Humphry Repton.
+This book aims to restore the reputation of White who in his time was as well respected as his fellow landscape designers Lancelot ‘Capability’ Brown and Humphry Repton.
 By the end of his career, he had produced designs for at least 32 sites across northern England and over 60 in Scotland.
-These include nationally important designed landscapes in Yorkshire such as Harewood House, Sledmere House, Burton Constable Hall, Newby Hall and Mulgrave Castle.
-He therefore had a vital role in the story of how northern English designed landscapes evolved in the 18th century.
+These include nationally important designed landscapes in Yorkshire such as Harewood House, Sledmere House, Burton Constable Hall, Newby Hall, Mulgrave Castle as well as Raby Castle in Durham, Belle Isle in Cumbria and Brocklesby Hall in Lincolnshire.
+He has a vital role therefore in the story of how northern English designed landscapes evolved in the 18th century.